xtfocus/khoailang/journal/next_thing.md

             result = json.loads(response.output[0].content[0].text)
     ```

-    we will store quiz content as a json string in the `content` table (and at user test time, we render them differently based on their type, but that's a later story).
+    we will store quiz content as a json string in the `content` column of quizzes table (and at user test time, we render them differently based on their type, but that's a later story).

     When you generate quizzes, must also consider the meaning of the word, demonstrated in the 'back' text of the word

+    Use one schema for each openai api call

     If the word is a duplicate, and user selected it, we still generate quizzes for it, otherwise we do not.

-    About quiz types that we can generate, check out #file:quizzes_design.md (Ignore the types marked as "REMOVED")
+    About quiz types that we can generate, check out #file:quizzes_design.md

     Finally, After populating new quizzes and flashcards --> save to 'quizzes' and 'flashcards' tables.